kris96tian/dsa_cpp/GLOBAL_ALIGNMENT/README.md

 ```

-- `file1` and `file2` are the paths to the input files containing sequences to be aligned.
+- `file1` and `file2` are the paths to the input files in `fasta format` containing sequences to be aligned.

 - `match`, `mismatch`, and `gap` (optional) are the match, mismatch, and gap penalties, respectively.
 If not provided, default values of `3`, `-1`, and `-2` are used.